-- Based on collaborations with allied organizations and external funders who suggest topics compatible with Academy strategic goals
+- Collaborations with allied organizations and external funders who suggest topics compatible with Academy strategic goals

 Q. Why can't I locate the research articles in the EAL?

-A. The actual articles are not available on the EAL due to copyright regulations.
+A. The actual articles are not available on the EAL.
 Academy members can access articles from the Journal of the Academy of Nutrition and Dietetics via www.eatright.org.
 Users can check with their institution’s library for a subscription; visit the journals website for free access or to purchase a one-time use, or go to PubMed to see if an article is available for free.

 Q. What if I have additioal questions?